MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 #### How HoloLens establishes anchor position, scale, and orientation

-When scanning, the forward-facing camera on HoloLens is used to measure the horizontal and vertical distances on the anchor.
+When scanning, the forward-facing camera on [!include[pn-hololens](../includes/pn-hololens.md)] is used to measure the horizontal and vertical distances on the anchor.
 This information is combined with the actual anchor values stored internally in the application (49.2 mm and 32.8 mm, as indicated in the preceding illustration) to establish the anchor's precise position, scale, and orientation in space.